 8: Comets We See Originate From Within Our Solar System

 The comets we see in the night sky come from our solar system and are either short-period, in which case they originate in the Kuiper belt (30 To 50 AU), or longer-period comets, in which case they originate in the Oort cloud.
-Comets are made of ice and dust and as they approach the Sun their surface warms up, causing its materials to vaporize thus producing the comet’s characteristic tail.
-In addition, a certain amount of meteoroids will be shed which will then be spread out along the orbit of the comet and whenever the Earth’s atmosphere passes this dust trail a a meteor shower occurs, such as the Geminids and Leonids.
+Comets are made of ice and dust and as they approach the Sun their surfaces warms up causing their materials to vaporize, thus producing a comet’s characteristic tail.
+In the process, numerous meteoroids are shed and spread out along the orbit of the comet such that whenever the Earth’s atmosphere passes this dust trail a meteor shower occurs, such as the Geminids and Leonids.

 9: Nearest Star To Earth is Proxima Centauri